 Select the objects to be synchronized N/A

-Select tables from the Available section and click the icon to move the tables to the Selected section.Note
+Select one or more tables from the Available section and click the icon to move the tables to the Selected section.Note

 - You can select only tables as the objects to be synchronized.

 - You can use the object name mapping feature to change the names of the columns that are synchronized to the destination database.
 For more information, see Specify the name of an object in the destination instance.

 - Clear Target Table